dotnet/csharpstandard/standard/types.md

   - oblivious in a disabled nullable annotation context
   - non-nullable in an enabled nullable annotation context
 - A nullable type parameter `T?` is nullable, but a warning shall be generated if nullable annotations are disabled and `T` isn't a value type

-A type is deemed to occur in a given annotation context when the final token of that type is within that context.

-Whether a given reference type `C` is interpreted as oblivious or non-nullable depends on the nullable annotation setting.
-However, once the oblivious or non-nullable nature has been established, it is considered part of that type, and “travels with it” (during substitution of generic type arguments, for example).
-It is as if there is an (invisible) annotation like `?` on the type.